About local gov reorganisation

 If we DON'T put forward a model for reorganisation, we could find ourselves forced into a system of local government that is too big and too remote to meet people's needs.

-Let's take this opportunity to get change right.
+to get change right.

 The Minister has made it clear that the government sees unitary government in York and North Yorkshire as integral to the devolution and the"levelling up" agenda.
 So let's get it right.